What is 3D printing?

 The materials in 3D printing

-Additive manufacturing processes are finding their way into an increasing number of areas, from industry to hobby DIY.
+Additive manufacturing processes are finding their way into more and more areas, from industry to hobby DIY.
 Even the food industry is now experimenting with 3D printing.

-The industrial sector is the area where 3D printing processes are most commonly used.
-Thanks to state-of-the-art printing technologies, functional, stable and high-quality components can be efficiently produced in series or as prototypes during the development phase of new projects.
-Individual parts or small series can also be effectively realized with the help of the 3D printing process.
-The construction industry is developing in such a way that entire parts of buildings are created in 3D printers.
+The industrial sector is the area in which 3D printing processes are used most frequently.
+Thanks to the latest printing technologies, functional, stable and high-quality components can be efficiently produced in series or as prototypes during the development phase of new projects.
+Individual workpieces or small batches can also be produced effectively using the 3D printing process.
+The construction industry is developing in such a way that entire building components are being produced using 3D printers.

-Industries that particularly benefit from prototyping using 3D printing are the automotive industry and the aerospace industry.
-The variety of materials used in this process makes it possible to print components that can withstand high thermal or mechanical loads.
-In addition, the movement parts can be produced as light as possible and at the same time highly stable.
+Industries that particularly benefit from prototyping using 3D printing are the automotive and aerospace sectors.
+The variety of materials used makes it possible to print components that can withstand high thermal or mechanical loads.
+In addition, the workpieces can be made as light as possible and highly stable at the same time.

 3D printing has revolutionized medicine.
-Dental bridges, implants, prostheses, hearing aids and more can be adapted to specific patient requirements and manufactured at a comparatively low cost.
-In science and research, nanoprinting and bioprinting are worth mentioning.
+Dental bridges, implants, prostheses, hearing aids and more can be customized for specific patients and produced comparatively inexpensively.
+In science and research, nano- and bioprinting are worth mentioning.

-3D prints are also increasingly being used in art and as private applications.
+3D printing is also increasingly being used in art and for private applications.
 As far as it is technically feasible, sculptures and other three-dimensional objects can be created.
-Jewellery, fashion components (belt buckles, etc.) or model components are now also produced using the additive process.
+Jewelry, fashion components (belt buckles, etc.) and model components are now also created using additive processes.

 3D printing at FKM Sintertechnik

-FKM Sintertechnik specialises in two additive processes – selective laser melting and selective laser sintering, each with a large number of materials in powder form.
+FKM Sintertechnik specializes in two additive processes – selective laser melting and selective laser sintering, each with a variety of materials in powder form.
 From rapid prototyping to the realization of small series, we at FKM implement your orders with precision and experience.